snackabra/docs/README.rst

 javascript code you want documented to the ''snackabra-jslib'' directory, ''make'' won't pull anything for you.

+_UPDATE: we just got typedoc to work in this setup, thx to a recent typedoc plugin (typedoc-plugin-sphinx) combined with myst-parser.
+So jslib is being refactored with typedoc.
+So perhaps should be called tslib soon ... _

 *Note: Documenation strings for ``snackabra-pylib`` are pulled from the docstrings that come with ``pip install snackabara``, and will just happen magically.
 Pylib development is currently on